Atlantic Hearing Care has audiologists providing professional ear wax removal in Swamspcott, MA and Peabody, MA.

 Do not insert a cotton swab into your ear canal.
 Ear wax may be pushed deeper inside, even risking a ruptured eardrum.
 Scratching the ear canal can transfer dirt and bacteria, leading to infection.

-Also, stay away from ear wax removal candles.
+Stay away from ear wax removal candles.
 These ear candles are not FDA-approved, clearly don’t work and may just end up burning you or the inside of your ears.

-Ear wax and Hearing aids
+Ear Wax and Hearing aids

-Hearing aids and earwax don’t mix – that’s a fact!
+Hearing aids and ear wax don’t mix – that’s a fact!

-Hearing aid users have to be diligent about removing excess earwax, which can become messy and clog up the hearing aid circuitry.
+Hearing aid users have to be diligent about removing excess ear wax, which can become messy and clog up the hearing aid circuitry.

 Some people think that wax buildup doesn’t present a problem, but wax can easily cause a blockage of soundwaves, as well as cause discomfort.

-Ear Wax Removal Massachusetts
+Professional Ear Wax Removal in Massachusetts

-Earwax is a natural, necessary product of the ear’s self-cleaning system.
+Ear wax is a natural, necessary product of the ear’s self-cleaning system.
 Without it, you would be more prone to infections and excessive dryness in your ears.
-However, sometimes earwax buildup becomes excessive or an infection occurs due to overproduction of wax.
+However, sometimes ear wax buildup becomes excessive or an infection occurs due to overproduction of wax.

 There are a number of safe and natural ways to remove this substance at home but these treatments should only be used for mild cases.
 If symptoms don’t subside after one week or if you still continue to feel pain or hearing loss, it’s time to seek professional help.